-Lake County will continue to train staff on evidence-based, trauma-informed, and culturally responsive practices.
-Lake County's agencies have entered into agreements through the Children's Council to ensure these trainings continue and that a consistent language is used by all agencies so that families are provided with the necessary care in a way responsive to the family's needs.
+Lake County will continue to train staff in evidence-based, trauma informed and culturally responsive practices.
+Lake County's agencies have entered into agreements through the

+Children's Council to ensure that these training courses continue and that consistent language is used by all agencies so that families are provided with the necessary care in a way responsive to the family's needs.